Central European Diabetes Association: Aims

 After the political revolutions in 1989, the mission of CEDA is to provide high-quality medical and scientific education related to diabetes in Central and Eastern Europe.
 This includes the aim to harmonize clinical standards between CEDA countries.
 Another aim of CEDA consists of giving younger diabetologists the opportunity to present and discuss their research data and to facilitate the contact with international diabetes experts.
 Initially, German was the official congress language.
 This has almost been exclusively changed to English for the scientific discussions in order to attract in particular younger scientists and physicians to CEDA and to international diabetes research and practice.
 In order to promote this exchange, CEDA awards travel grants for its congresses and for internships enabling visits to other diabetes centers in Central Europe for the duration of up to several months.

 Board

 The board consists of 10 diabetologists from different CEDA countries.
-The current president (2022) is Prof. Péter Kempler (Semmelweis University, Budapest, Hungary), Prof. Thomas Stulnig (Hietzing Hospital with Neurological Centre Rosenhügel, Vienna, Austria) is past-president, Prof. Nebojsa Lalic (University Clinical Center of Serbia, Belgrade, Serbia) is vice-president and Prof. Christian Herder (German Diabetes Center, Düsseldorf, Germany) serves as general-secretary.
 The CEDA main office is located in Vienna, Austria.
 CEDA currently lists 480 members.